dianaveronez/Diana_CLIM680_project/README.md

 ### Composite Precipitation Anomalies
 To continue, we upload the Global Precipitation Climatology Project (GPCP) and calculate the mean precipitation anomalies for El Niño, La Niña, and neutral conditions from a dataset.
+This code calculates the mean precipitation anomalies for El Niño, La Niña, and neutral conditions from a dataset.
+Variables:
+    elnino_precip (xarray.DataArray): Mean precipitation anomalies during El Niño periods. lanina_precip (xarray.DataArray): Mean precipitation anomalies during La Niña periods. neutral_precip (xarray.DataArray): Mean precipitation anomalies during neutral periods. comp_precip (list): List containing mean precipitation anomalies for El Niño, La Niña, and neutral conditions.
+Steps:
+1. Selects the time periods corresponding to El Niño, La Niña, and neutral conditions from the dataset `ds_anoms`.
+2. Calculates the mean precipitation anomalies for each condition.
+3. Stores the results in a list `comp_precip`.
+4. Prints the list.

 ![image](https://github.com/user-attachments/assets/069bbcbe-36f6-4c55-a793-6cd207489c43)